Snake bites – learn how to act fast and effectively!

 Adder bites are fairly rare.
 These snakes are most active during the afternoon between April and July.
-They usually bite in self defence and may be provoked by puppies and young dogs who tend to be inquisitive.
-Bites most often occur on the face or legs.
+They usually bite in self defence and may be provoked by inquisitive puppies, young dogs or cats.
+Bites most often occur in the face or legs.

 What you can do yourself

 - Seek help at your nearest veterinary clinic immediately.
 Call them to let them know what has happened and your estimated time of arrival.

 - Do not try to suck the bite site.

 - Bathe the area in cold water to help control the swelling.

 - Carry your pet, if possible, to minimise the spread of the venom around the body.

 - Keep your pet quiet and still on the way to the clinic.